-Disease pressure was low to moderate in Europe during 2011.
-Performance of Qol containing spray programmes against Net Blotch was good.
+Disease pressure was moderate in Europe during 2012.
+Performance of QoI containing spray programmes against Net Blotch was good.

-Extensive monitoring was carried out in 2011.
+Extensive monitoring was carried out in 2012.
 The F129L and (less frequently) the G137R mutations (not the G143A mutation) were found.
 As already observed with other pathogens, resistance factors are significantly lower in comparison with the G143A mutation and field performance of products used according to FRAC and Manufacturers' recommendations remains good (for differences between QoI mutations see also the respective FRAC document).

 These findings are consistent with the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
+Impact on Intron

-The situation at the end of the 2011 season was:
+The situation at the end of the 2012 season was:

-UK, France - moderate to high frequency of the F129L mutation
+UK, Northern Germany- moderate to high frequency of the F129L mutation

-Germany, Denmark, Belgium - low to moderate levels
+Germany (except Northern), Belgium - low to moderate levels

-Sweden, Poland, Czech Republic - low levels.
+Denmark, Czech Republic - low levels.

-Norway, Finland, Lithuania, Latvia, Ukraine, Belarus, Austria, Ireland - no detection of mutations.
+Sweden Norway, Finland, Lithuania, Romania, Italy, Slovakia, - no detection of mutations.